volterraedge/terraform-provider-volterra/docs/resources/volterra_discovery.md

     }
   }
   where {
-    // One of the arguments from this list "virtual_network site virtual_site" must be set
+    // One of the arguments from this list "site virtual_site virtual_network" must be set

     virtual_network {
       ref {